singlestore-labs/singlestore-wasm-toolkit/crates/debugger/README.md

 For documentation on the input/output format please see the [external function][extfns] documentation.

-## Calling your remote function from SingleStore
+## Calling your remote function from SingleStoreDB

-Now that you have your Wasm code hosted behind an external functions compatible web service, you can easily call your code from SingleStore by defining an external udf or tvf.
+Now that you have your Wasm code hosted behind an external functions compatible web service, you can easily call your code from SingleStoreDB by defining an external udf or tvf.
 Full [documentation on doing this is here][extfns].

 As an example, lets test the echo function we defined above.
 Note, I am running the VSCode dev container in this repository, and my dev container has ip address 172.17.0.3.
-I also have SingleStore running on my machine in another docker container.
-So, in order to call the external function from SingleStore I will need to tell SingleStore how to connect to 172.17.0.3:3000.
+I also have SingleStoreDB running on my machine in another docker container.
+So, in order to call the external function from SingleStoreDB I will need to tell SingleStoreDB how to connect to 172.17.0.3:3000.
 I can do this like so:

 ```sql
 MySQL [x]> create or replace external function echo (phrase text) returns text as remote service '172.17.0.3:3000/echo' format json;